yogeshtripathii/weather-app-api/README.md

 - **CSS**: Styling the app with a clean and modern design.
 - **JavaScript**: Fetching weather data from a third-party API and dynamically updating the UI.

-## How to Use

-1. Clone the repository to your local machine.
-2. Open `index.html` in your browser.
-3. Enter the name of a city in the search bar to view its current weather.

 ## Future Enhancements

 - Adding a 7-day weather forecast.